vikram17dp/Linkedin_Clone/README.md

-# LinkedIn Clone Project 🚀
+# CarrerLink Project 🚀

 ## Overview
-Welcome to the LinkedIn Clone, a full-stack platform that mimics the core functionalities of LinkedIn.
+Welcome to the CarrerLink website, a full-stack platform that mimics the core functionalities of LinkedIn.
 This project is built using the MERN stack and integrates Mailtrap for secure email notifications, providing a smooth and responsive user experience on the frontend, coupled with a robust and scalable backend.

 ## Key Features 🔑